-Hair Restoration Options for Atlanta Area African American Men
+Atlanta Hair Restoration Options for Black Men

-Black men, like men of all ethnicities, are prone to suffering from male pattern baldness.
-The vast majority of the time, this is caused by a genetic sensitivity to DHT, a hormone that makes your hair follicles shrink with age.
+One of the main culprits in hair loss across ethnicities is male pattern baldness.
+Generally, male pattern baldness is caused by a genetic sensitivity to DHT, a hormone that causes hair follicles to shrink with age.

 This is the most common type of hair loss among men, including black men.

 When performing follicular transplants, the angle at which the follicle is re-inserted into the scalp will determine how curly the new hair growth is.
-Each follicle needs to be carefully placed to ensure that the new hair growth will exactly match the existing hair.
+Each follicle needs to be carefully placed to ensure that the new hair growth will exactly match the surrounding hair.

 This is because the hair shaft is relatively thick compared to other hair types and the curl continues all the way to the root.
-A thicker, curved root makes the extraction and re-insertion of hair follicles more difficult and heightens the risk of damage.
+A thick, curved root makes the extraction and re-insertion of hair follicles more difficult and heightens the risk of damage.

 There are a number of hair restoration options for black men.
 Some of the more prevalent include:

-Follicular Unit Transplant (FUT)
+- Follicular Unit Transplant (FUT)

 This procedure involves removing a strip of scalp with healthy hair growth, then harvesting the hair follicles and re-inserting them into the thinning area.

-Traditional and Shave-Less FUE
+- Traditional and No-Shave FUE

 With traditional FUE, the patient’s head is shaved as part of the procedure; with Shave-Less FUE, the head is not shaved.

 This procedure can be used on men of all ethnicities – and women too.
-It can be used on its own, in conjunction with surgical procedures to enhance the end result.
+It can be used on its own or in conjunction with surgical procedures to enhance the end result.

 Dr. Danyo combines an artist’s eye with extremely precise surgical skill, enabling him to carefully extract even the most delicate grafts and perfectly place them to blend with the patient’s existing hair.

-If you have questions about hair restoration, we encourage you to get in touch and schedule a free, confidential consultation with Dr. Danyo, in person or online.
+If you have questions about hair restoration, we encourage you to get in touch and schedule a confidential consultation with Dr. Danyo, in person or online.